4kills/ParticleEffects/README.md

 This library allows you to incorporate a variety of astounding visual effects into your Minecraft server plugin!

-The computations are entirely server based and highly efficient.
+The computations are entirely server-based and highly efficient.
 The clients only receive the particles which ensures minimal load on their side, to avoid driving away clients with older or lower-end hardware!
 You can also precisely control who will see which effects!